 These pests and diseases are a serious threat to Australia’s potato, tomato, carrot, viticulture, citrus, stone fruit, tree nut and nursery production industries.
 While Tasmania is currently free from these pests it’s important that we remain vigilant.

 The Tasmanian information collected from the survey will be combined with data from other participating states.
 This will provide ongoing evidence that these pests are not established in Tasmania.

 How will the survey work?

 The survey is very simple.
 Biosecurity Tasmania will provide participants with a survey kit including instructions on how to deploy sticky traps on your property.
 You will be required to collect and post the traps to Biosecurity Tasmania with a completed survey sheet.

 - Register your interest now by filling in the form and sending it to PlantSurvey@dpipwe.tas.gov.au.
 Once your registration has been confirmed you will be contacted by Biosecurity Tasmania.

 - Survey kits will be posted out to you

 - Follow the instructions from your kit and return the traps to us each week, via the reply-paid post bags provided.

 When is it happening?

-You can deploy the traps in late November and into December 2020 (four traps, one out at a time for seven days (four at a time for commercial growers) and then send the traps back to Biosecurity Tasmania.
-This process will be repeated in February to March 2021.
+You can deploy the traps in October and into December 2021 (four traps, one out at a time for seven days) and then send the traps back to Biosecurity Tasmania.
+This process will be repeated in January to March 2022.